Helperbird/website/src/pages/help/features/how-to-adjust-zoom-magnifying-for-any-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Magnifier
 featureDescription:
-  Learn how to use Helperbird's Zoom feature to magnify web pages for easier reading and better visibility.
+  Learn how to zoom in and magnify any website using Helperbird.
+Make text and images larger for easier reading and better visibility.
 footer: true
 header: true
 ---

-The Zoom feature lets you magnify web pages to make text and images larger or smaller, helping you read more comfortably.
+## What is Zoom?

+The Zoom feature magnifies the entire webpage, making everything larger.
+Text, images, buttons, and all other content get bigger so you can see them more easily.

+You can set the zoom level to any percentage you prefer, from making things smaller to making them much larger.

 ---

+## Who is This For?

+This feature is helpful for:

+- People with low vision who need larger text and images
+- Anyone who finds website text too small to read
+- People using small screens or sitting far from their monitor
+- Anyone who experiences eye strain from squinting at small content
+- People who want more control over how websites appear

+---

 ## Step 1: Open Helperbird

-Click the Helperbird owl icon in your browser toolbar to open the main dashboard.
+Click the Helperbird icon in your browser toolbar.
+It looks like a small owl and is usually in the top-right corner of your browser.

+This will open the Helperbird menu.

 ---

-## Step 2: Go to Display Options
+## Step 2: Open the All Features Section

-Scroll down in the list of tools, find **Display Options** and click the open icon next to it.
+Scroll down to the bottom of the Helperbird menu.
+You will see a section called **All Features**.

+Click the arrow next to **All Features** to expand it and show all available features.

 ---

+## Step 3: Find Display Options

+Look through the list of features until you see **Display options**.

+---

+## Step 4: Open Display Options

+Click on **Display options** to open it.

+A panel will appear showing various display settings you can adjust.

+---

-## Step 3: Adjust Zoom Level
+## Step 5: Turn on Zoom

-In the Display Options panel:
+In the Display options panel, look for **Zoom**.

-1. Toggle **Zoom** **on**.
+Click the toggle switch next to it to turn it **on**.
+The toggle will turn green when it is enabled.

+---

+## Step 6: Adjust the Zoom Level

+Once Zoom is turned on, a slider will appear below the toggle.

-2. Use the **slider** to adjust your zoom level—slide right to zoom in (magnify) or left to zoom out (shrink).
+Drag the slider to the right to zoom in and make the page larger.
+Drag it to the left to zoom out and make the page smaller.
-3. The percentage shows your current zoom level.

-**Tip:** Set zoom to 150-200% for easier reading of small text, or reduce it below 100% to see more content on your screen at once.
+A percentage number will show you the current zoom level.
+100% is normal size, 150% is half again as large, 200% is twice as large, and so on.

+The zoom applies immediately so you can see the change right away.

+**Tip:** Most people find 125% to 175% comfortable for everyday reading.
+If you need even larger text, you can combine zoom with the font size feature for maximum enlargement.

 ---